Click here for last month's column.

 Theatre West www.theatrewest.org

 Please help keep our theaters open by supporting live theater whenever you can.
-On behalf of the publisher Steve Zall, and the co-publisher & editor Sid Fish, we want to send our heartfelt thanks to the publicists who supply us with this content, the editors and publishers who deliver it to you, and most of all, to our readers who enjoy our columns.
-We wish everyone good health, prosperity, and joyful times throughout the new year!
+On behalf of the publisher Steve Zall and our co-publisher/editor Sid Fish, we want to send our thanks to the publicists who supply us with this content, to the editors and publishers who deliver it to you, and most importantly, to our readers who use the information we provide!

 Sincerely,